PavelArs/messenger-dapp/README.md

 ## Local Development

-You can run both the frontend and smart contract environments with a single command from the root directory:
+You can run both the web and smart contract environments with a single command from the root directory:

 ```bash
 npm run dev